SAIL-GuoLab/Cuttlebase/README.md

 Step 1.
 Manual Brain Mask Annotation
 Step 2.
 Brain Mask Improvement using DL-BET (see https://github.com/SAIL-GuoLab/DL-BET)
 Step 3.
 Brain mask used to extract brain from MRI scan for each animal
 **Step 4.
-Diffeomorphic Registration using ANTs toolbox**
+Diffeomorphic Registration using ANTs toolbox to build MRI atlas**
 Step 5.
-Manual Segmentation of Brain ROIs
+Segmentation of Brain ROIs
 **Step 6.
-Transformation of first set of segmented ROIs to remaining brains**
+Transformation of segmented ROI labels to template space**
-Step 7.
-Manual Correction of transformed segmentations
-**Step 8.
-Majority Voting**
+**Step 7.
+Majority voting of labels in template space for MRI atlas**